Jhomanik/Optimal-Flow-Matching/README.md

 .\ofm_notebooks\alae_*.ipynb
 ```

+Before running ALAE notebooks, have a look at the `./ALAE' folder (e.g. some packages need to be installed).

 ## Citation

 If you find this repository or the ideas presented in our paper useful, please consider citing our paper.